Lightprotocol/light-protocol/README.md

 **The ZK Layer for Solana**

-Light is a zkLayer enabling private program execution, purpose-built for Solana.
+Light is a zkLayer enabling stateless program execution, purpose-built for Solana.

 Developers can use Light to build applications such as

 - encrypted orderbooks
-- private governance
+- confidential voting
-- on-chain games with private state
+- on-chain games with encrypted game state
 - zk-identity